UBCO-COSC499-Summer-2024/Project-Starter/app/cmps_system/next-app/public/help.md

 - **Deletions**: Importing a CSV cannot delete existing data.
 - **Unique Constraints**: The system checks for unique constraints and warns if there are conflicts, such as duplicate entries or unique key violations.
 - **Before-and-After Comparison**: Before applying the changes, a detailed before-and-after comparison is shown, allowing users to review and confirm the changes.

-Disclaimer: The "before and after" result is a manually-coded forecast of what the postgres database will do.

 ### What are the capabilities of system administrators?